-- Complete, or be on schedule to complete at least 12 credit hours (semester hours or equivalent) of transcripted postsecondary course work prior to the completion of his or her 12th grade year.
+- Has completed, or is on schedule to complete, at least 12 credit hours (semester hours or equivalent) of transcripted, credit-bearing, college-level postsecondary coursework* prior to completing his/her 12th grade year.
 Remedial/developmental education college courses do not qualify as part of the 12 required credits.

-- Have been selected for participation in the ASCENT program by his or her high school principal or equivalent school administrator;
+- Has been selected for participation by his/her high school principal or equivalent school administrator.

 * Does not include International Baccalaureate (IB), College Level Education Program (CLEP), prior learning, or experiential courses, unless these exams/experiences have been converted to transcripted credits on a college transcript.
 See ASCENT Q&A for Advanced Placement (AP) courses.